percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-cluster-sync/proposal.md

 ## 11. Open Questions

 1. **Target user creation and deletion:** The operator only manages `syncTargetUser` on the local (target) cluster.
 The source user is the user's responsibility.
 When should `syncTargetUser` be created and deleted?
    - *Resolution:* Bound to the ClusterSync CR lifecycle (decided 2026-05-21 after moving to a separate CRD).
-Created when the ClusterSync CR is created; deleted when the CR is deleted.
-Avoids leaving a broad-privilege user on clusters that never use PCSM.
+Created when the ClusterSync CR is created; dropped at the earlier of (a) `status.state` transitioning to `finalized` (proactive cleanup drops the MongoDB user and deletes the Deployment, Service, and `syncTargetUser` Secret; see §5.5), or (b) ClusterSync CR deletion if finalize did not occur, where the `psmdb.percona.com/clustersync-cleanup` finalizer drops the MongoDB user before ownerReferences GC the K8s Secret.
+Avoids leaving a broad-privilege user on clusters that never use PCSM, and avoids leaving it on the target while a finalized CR is kept as a historical record.
 Users who want to suspend replication without losing the user set `spec.paused=true` rather than deleting the CR.

 2. **Cluster-wide mode conflicts:** If two CRs each define `clusterSync` pointing at each other or at the same source, conflicting PCSM Deployments may be created.
 How should the operator handle this?
-   - *Resolution:* Pending -- open for team discussion.
+   - *Resolution:* Pending, open for team discussion.

 3. **Cluster pause interaction:** When `spec.pause=true`, should the operator automatically pause PCSM first?
    - *Resolution:* Decided A (auto-pause) on 2026-05-21.
 Before the PSMDB reconciler scales down the StatefulSets, it signals the ClusterSync controller (annotation or status condition on matching ClusterSync CRs) to call `POST /pause`.
 Once `status.state=paused`, the PSMDB reconciler proceeds with scale-down.
 On unpause, the PSMDB reconciler brings MongoDB back up, waits for readiness, then clears the signal so the ClusterSync controller can resume PCSM.
 Avoids unnecessary failure/recovery cycles.
 See §8.3 for the full flow.

 4. **Backup/restore and PCSM concurrency:** Should backups and restores be blocked on the target cluster while PCSM is active?
    - *Resolution:* Decided block both on the target cluster for the full ClusterSync lifecycle (`pending`, `initialSync`, `replicating`, `paused`).
 Allowed only when no ClusterSync CR targets the cluster or the CR is `finalized`.
    - *Why backups (not just during initial sync):* PBM holds the backup cursor open while a backup runs; with PCSM continuously applying source writes onto the target, the cursor pins WiredTiger history and on-disk usage can grow unbounded.
-Lag-spike framing missed this risk -- the disk-growth risk is the same in `initialSync`, `replicating`, and `paused`.
+Lag-spike framing missed this risk; the disk-growth risk is the same in `initialSync`, `replicating`, and `paused`.
    - *Why restores:* A restore overwrites data PCSM is continuously replicating onto.
 No safe interleave.

 5. **Sync completion status:** How to expose "sync finished" in status?
    - *Resolution:* Decided 2026-05-21.
 Initial-sync completion is conveyed by `status.state` transitioning out of `initialSync` (to `replicating`, `paused`, or `finalized`) and by an `InitialSyncComplete` condition in `status.conditions`.
 Steady-state "caught up" is `status.lagTimeSeconds=0`.
 A separate `initialSyncComplete` bool was dropped as redundant with `state`.
-A `readyToFinalize` field is not added in the first iteration -- users can read `lagTimeSeconds` directly and set `spec.finalize=true` when it's acceptable.
+A `readyToFinalize` field is not added in the first iteration; users can read `lagTimeSeconds` directly and set `spec.finalize=true` when it's acceptable.

 6. **Multi-cluster DNS and expose configuration:** How should `spec.source.uri` interact with `clusterServiceDNSMode` on the target PSMDB CR?
 Should PCSM be exposed via a Service with configurable `exposeType`?
    - *Resolution:* Decided 2026-05-21.
 External access is needed so users can monitor or interact with PCSM from outside the cluster.
 The ClusterSync CR exposes `spec.expose` (reuses the existing `Expose` struct in `psmdb_types.go`).
 Defaults to ClusterIP.
-Users who need external access set `expose.type=LoadBalancer` (or `NodePort`) and optionally `loadBalancerSourceRanges`, `loadBalancerClass`, annotations, labels, traffic policies -- same surface as the PSMDB CR's expose.
+Users who need external access set `expose.type=LoadBalancer` (or `NodePort`) and optionally `loadBalancerSourceRanges`, `loadBalancerClass`, annotations, labels, traffic policies, same surface as the PSMDB CR's expose.
    - *Still pending:* The `clusterServiceDNSMode` interaction with `spec.source.uri`.
 The source URI is user-supplied today, so `clusterServiceDNSMode` (which governs target-side DNS) does not influence it.
-Revisit if/when `sourceCluster` (CR name reference) lands (§1.3) -- at that point the operator constructs the source URI from the source PSMDB CR and must honor that cluster's DNS mode.
+Revisit if/when `sourceCluster` (CR name reference) lands (§1.3); at that point the operator constructs the source URI from the source PSMDB CR and must honor that cluster's DNS mode.

 7. **Log collector integration:** Should the PCSM Deployment get a Fluent Bit sidecar when `logcollector.enabled=true`?
    - *Resolution:* Pending.